-Every limited company is required by law to file an annual financial report which gives account of its activity over a specific accounting period, usually 12 months.
+By law every limited company is required to file an annual financial report which gives an account of its activity over a specific accounting period, usually 12 months.

-Whilst the information for these year-end accounts is supplied by the directors of the company, the accounts are prepared by a firm of accountants before they are submitted to Companies House.
+The company’s accounts are prepared by a firm of accountants - based on information supplied by the directors of the company - before they are submitted to Companies House.

-121 Company Formation is an experienced accounting firm that specialises in offering sound business advice to start-up, small and medium sized companies, assisting them in running their operations in the most tax efficient way and prepares their year-end accounts.
+121 Company Formation is an experienced accounting firm that specializes in offering a range of services to start-ups, small and medium-sized companies including offering sound business advice, assisting in running their operations in the most tax-efficient way, and preparing their year-end accounts.

 Normally, companies are required to file their year-end accounts within 9 months of the accounting reference date.
 So, in the above example, the year-end accounts must be filed at Companies House by 30th March 2021, i.e. 9 months after 30th June 2020.
 However, at the present moment, in light of the impact of COVID-19 on business operations, this period has been extended to 12 months after the accounting reference date.

 These filing requirements also apply to dormant companies.